Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Introduction

 \begin{theoremC*} [cf.\ \autoref{thm: classification_rational_surfaces}] Let $\k$ be an arbitrary field.
-Then the following hold, where $X_d$ denotes a del Pezzo surface of degree $d$. \begin{enumerate} \item Any rational Mori fibre space is isomorphic to one of the following: \begin{enumerate} \item $\p^2_{\k}$; \item a regular quadric surface $X_8\subset\p^3$ with $\rho(X_8)=1$; \item a del Pezzo surface $X_6$ with $\rho(X_6)=1$; \item a del Pezzo surface $X_5$ with $\rho(X_5)=1$; \item the Hirzebruch surfaces $\mathbb{F}_n\to\p^1_\k$, $n\geq0$; \item a Mori conic bundle $X_5\to\p^1_\k$, where $X_5$ is a del Pezzo surface of Picard rank 2; \item a Mori conic bundle $X_6\to\p^1_{\k}$, where $X_6$ is a del Pezzo surface equipped with a birational morphism $X_6\to X_8$. \end{enumerate} \item Any Sarkisov link between rational Mori fibre spaces is one of the following: \begin{enumerate}[label=(\alph*)] \item links of type \I and \III: \begin{enumerate}[label=(\roman*), leftmargin=15mm] \item the blow-up $\F_1\to\p^2_{\k}$ in a rational point; \item the blow-up $X_5\to\p^2_{\k}$ of a point of degree $4$; \item the blow-up $X_6\to X_8$ of a point of degree $2$; \end{enumerate} \item links of type II: \begin{enumerate}[label=(\roman*)] \item elementary transformations $\F_n\rat \mathbb{F}_m$; \item elementary transformations $X_d\rat X_d'$ of conic fibrations $X_d/\p^1_{\k}$, $X_d'/\p^1_{\k}$, $d\in\{5,6\}$; \item $\chi_{\xx,\yy}\colon X_d \rat X_{d'}$, where $\chi_{\xx,\yy}$ is centred in the closed points $\xx$ and $\yy$ and the degrees $d \geq 5$ and $d'$ appear in the list of \autoref{prop: link II dP}. \end{enumerate} \item links of type $\IV$: exchanging the fibrations on $\F_0=\p^1_{\k}\times\p^1_{\k}$. \end{enumerate} \end{enumerate} \end{theoremC*}
+Then the following hold, where $X_d$ denotes a del Pezzo surface of degree $d$. \begin{enumerate} \item Any rational Mori fibre space is isomorphic to one of the following: \begin{enumerate} \item $\p^2_{\k}$; \item a regular quadric surface $X_8\subset\p^3_{\k}$ with $\rho(X_8)=1$; \item a del Pezzo surface $X_6$ with $\rho(X_6)=1$; \item a del Pezzo surface $X_5$ with $\rho(X_5)=1$; \item the Hirzebruch surfaces $\mathbb{F}_n\to\p^1_\k$, $n\geq0$; \item a Mori conic bundle $X_5\to\p^1_\k$, where $X_5$ is a del Pezzo surface of Picard rank 2; \item a Mori conic bundle $X_6\to\p^1_{\k}$, where $X_6$ is a del Pezzo surface equipped with a birational morphism $X_6\to X_8$. \end{enumerate} \item Any Sarkisov link between rational Mori fibre spaces is one of the following: \begin{enumerate}[label=(\alph*)] \item links of type \I and \III: \begin{enumerate}[label=(\roman*), leftmargin=15mm] \item the blow-up $\F_1\to\p^2_{\k}$ in a rational point; \item the blow-up $X_5\to\p^2_{\k}$ of a point of degree $4$; \item the blow-up $X_6\to X_8$ of a point of degree $2$; \end{enumerate} \item links of type II: \begin{enumerate}[label=(\roman*)] \item elementary transformations $\F_n\rat \mathbb{F}_m$; \item elementary transformations $X_d\rat X_d'$ of conic fibrations $X_d/\p^1_{\k}$, $X_d'/\p^1_{\k}$, $d\in\{5,6\}$; \item $\chi_{\xx,\yy}\colon X_d \rat X_{d'}$, where $\chi_{\xx,\yy}$ is centred in the closed points $\xx$ and $\yy$ and the degrees $d \geq 5$ and $d'$ appear in the list of \autoref{prop: link II dP}. \end{enumerate} \item links of type $\IV$: exchanging the fibrations on $\F_0=\p^1_{\k}\times\p^1_{\k}$. \end{enumerate} \end{enumerate} \end{theoremC*}

-This classification specialises to the case of separably closed fields in \autoref{thm:classification links p>2} and moreover we construct links with purely inseparable base points starting from $\p^2_{\k}$ if $\k$ is imperfect and characteristic $p \geq 3$ (cf. \autoref{thm: existence of Sarkisov links} for a precise statement).
+This classification specialises to the case of separably closed fields in \autoref{thm:classification links p>2}.
+Moreover, for each of the cases we construct links with purely inseparable base points starting from $\p^2_{\k}$ if $\k$ is imperfect (cf. \autoref{thm: existence of Sarkisov links} for a precise statement).